mlin6436/mlin6436.github.io/_posts/2014-08-20-useful-git-commands.md

 $ git reset --keep <commit>
 {% endhighlight %}

 Abandon ship.
-Use with caution.

 {% highlight bash %}
 $ git reset --hard <commit>
 {% endhighlight %}

-NOTE: reset is similar to revert under the hood, the removed info is kept in git database for 30 days.
-And you can always unearth them.
+Reset is similar to revert under the hood, the removed info is still kept in git database for 30 days.
+So you can always unearth them if you want.

+##Rewrite last commit message

+Wrote something inappropriate?
+Rewrite it.
+Limited to last commit only.

+{% highlight bash %}
+$ git commit --amend
+{% endhighlight %}

 ##Delete a branch